Skip to main content

 Holokai Curriculum

-All students share some central academic experiences, Religious Education courses and a core of math and English.
-But in addition to that, each student puts together a unique combination of programs that will include something in each category: Arts & Humanities, Math & Sciences, and Professional Studies.
+All students share some central academic experiences, Religious Education courses and a core of Math and English.
+Beginning Fall 2022, all new students will also be required to take out STDEV 100R class – Holokai Foundations.
+But in addition to those, each student puts together a unique combination of programs that will include something in each category: Arts & Humanities, Math & Sciences, and Professional Studies.

 The Three Categories